microsoft/industry/healthcare/solutions/IoMT/README.md

 ### Design considerations

-* Different connectivity options are available for the respective services.
+* Different connectivity options are available for the respective services including public endpoints, public endpoints with service endpoints and private endpoints.
-* In-transit exncryption can be enforced.
+* In-transit encryption can be enforced via HTTPS and TLS.
 * Data and data access can be managed in different ways and different services provide a different set of capabilities.

 ### Design recommendations

-* Ensure usage of Private Endpoints across all Azure services to not put customer data at risk.
+* Ensure usage of Private Endpoints across all Azure services to not put patient data at risk.
-* Enforce encryption of data in transit by enforcing HTTPS connections between services.
+* Enforce encryption of data in transit by enforcing HTTPS and TLS 1.2 connections between services.
 * Use row-level security (RLS) or column-level security (CLS) to further limit visibility of data points.
+* Use Power Query to securely transfer data from Azure to Dataverse.
+* Use Synapse Link for Dataverse to transfer data from Dataverse to Azure.
+* Access environments with private endpoints securely using VPN, ExpressRoute or Azure Bastion.

 ---